NancyQuris/XDomainMix/README.md

 # Cross-Domain Feature Augmentation for Domain Generalization

 This repository contains the implementation of the XDomainMix algorithm and empirical studies in Cross-Domain Feature Augmentation for Domain Generalization in IJCAI 2024.
+The arXiv version of the paper and the supplementary materials can be found at https://arxiv.org/abs/2405.08586.

 ## Overview